 1. No show policy.
-In order to comply with U.S. Department of

-- Education regulations, faculty are required to post attendance during the first two weeks of the term.
+In order to comply with U.S. Department of Education regulations, faculty are required to post attendance during the first two weeks of the term.
 Students who do not attend any classes during the first week will be administratively withdrawn from Mount Marty University.
-Exceptions to this policy require approval from the appropriate Dean. - 2.
-Administrative withdrawal of a student.
+Exceptions to this policy require approval from the appropriate Dean.

+2. Administrative withdrawal of a student - Administrative withdrawal of a student.
 After the census date, a student will be administratively withdrawn from MMU after ten consecutive business days of absences from all registered classes.
-Exceptions to this policy must be approved by the appropriate Dean.
+Exceptions to this policy must be approved by the Dean.
 The Registrar will notify the instructors, advisor(s) and student of the decision in writing.
-A student who is dismissed for excessive absence may appeal to the academic standards committee for readmission the following semester.
-Students in the 8-week flex option program, who miss both classes for one week, will be administratively withdrawn from the class.
+A student who is dismissed for excessive absence may appeal to the Academic Standards and Admissions Committee for readmission the following semester.